Chandan785/SimonSaysGame/README.md

 ## 💡 Future Enhancements
 - Add sound effects for each button press.
 - Implement difficulty levels.
-- Add a leaderboard to track high scores.

 ## 📜 License
 This project is open-source and free to use.
 Feel free to modify and improve!